 There are many scenarios that can be simulated.
-As a general rule systems that involve a process flow with discrete events can be simulated.
-So any process you can draw a flowchart of, you should be able to simulate.
+As a general rule systems that involve a process flow with events can be simulated.
+So any process you can draw a flowchart of, you can simulate.

 The processes you'll gain most benefit from simulating are those that involve change over time and randomness.
 For example a gas station.
 Nobody can guess at exactly which time the next car will arrive at the station, whether they'll decide to purchase gas only etc. Modeling complex dynamic systems like this effectively in any other way isn't possible.